xwp/stream/readme.txt

 **Development of this plugin is done [on GitHub](https://github.com/x-team/wp-stream).
 Pull requests welcome.
 Please see [issues](https://github.com/x-team/wp-stream/issues) reported there before going to the plugin forum.**

-== Installation ==
+== Screenshots ==

-1. Upload `stream` to the `/wp-content/plugins/` directory
+1. Every logged-in user action is logged in the activity stream and organized for easy filtering and searching.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Determine how long records should live before being purged, or purge them from the database manually at any time.

 == Changelog ==